adminmangalaam/mangalaam-website/README.md

-# WITECH - IT Software Tech & Solutions
+# Mangalaam - Global NextGen

 A modern, responsive website for an IT solutions company built with cutting-edge web technologies.